-On an as needed based, the General Manager will be responsible for updating and revising this Policy which shall be reviewed at the Board meeting and adopted by the Board of Directors.
+On an as needed based, the General Manager will update and revise this Policy, which shall be reviewed and adopted by the Board.

-APPENDIX "A"

-Definitions of Types of Debt
+APPENDIX A: Types of Debt and Uses

-Bank Loans and Notes

-Use of short-term borrowing, such as bank loans and notes, will be undertaken only if available cash or reserves are insufficient to meet both project needs and current obligations.
+Bank Loans and Notes - Use of short-term borrowing, such as bank loans and notes, will be undertaken only if available cash or reserves are insufficient to meet both project needs and current obligations.

-Capital Lease

-Capital lease debt may be considered to finance capital improvements, including vehicles and equipment with an expected useful life of less than ten years.
+Capital Lease - Capital lease debt may be considered to finance capital improvements, including vehicles and equipment with an expected useful life of less than ten years.
 A capital lease is a lease in which the lessor finances the lease and all other rights of ownership transfer to the District.